datacluster-labs/Custome-Datasets/index.md

 ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample1.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample2.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample3.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample4.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample5.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample6.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample7.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample8.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample9.jpg "title-1") ![alt-text-1](sample_datasets/bottles_and_cups/datacluster_bottles_and_cups_sample10.jpg "title-1")

 ## Indian Food Image Dataset

 This dataset consists of images of Indian food.

 **Scene Description:**
-Dataset consists of images of Indian food caputred using mobile phones in real-world scenrio.
-Images were captured under wide variety of indoor lighting conditions.
-It consists of wide variety of dish images taken accross India.
-This dataset can be used for recoginition, fine-grained detection of wide variety of cooked food.
+Dataset consists of images of Indian foods captured using mobile phones in real-world scenarios.
+Images were captured under a wide variety of indoor lighting conditions.
+It consists of a wide variety of dish images taken accross India.
+This dataset can be used for recognition, fine-grained detection of wide variety of dishes.
 This can also be used to health related analytics like calorie counting, understanding dish ingredients etc. Each image can have multiple lables based on the use case.

 **Dataset Speciality:**
 * Captured by 5000+ unique users